TinyTank800/DeluxeToCommand/README.md

-# 🛠️ DeluxeMenus to CommandPanels Converter (ALPHA)
+# 🛠️ DeluxeMenus to CommandPanels Converter - Version: 0.0.1-ALPHA(2/27/25)

 🚀 A simple **web-based tool** that helps you convert **DeluxeMenus YAML** to **CommandPanels YAML** as easily as possible.